Security model

 Recipient count is visible

-A sealed PoE hides who its recipients are, but the number of recipient slots is the array length, plainly visible on chain.
-Recipient public keys are hidden by trial-decrypt and slots are shuffled, but count-hiding padding is not part of the v1 baseline.
+A sealed PoE never names its recipients, but the number of recipient slots is the array length, plainly visible on chain — as is the KEM family (enc.kem) and the sealed-versus-open distinction.
+Recipient public keys are off the wire and slots are shuffled, but count-hiding padding is not part of the baseline.
 A sender for whom the recipient count is itself sensitive must account for this metadata leak operationally — for instance by padding the slot set themselves, or by publishing separate records.

 No per-recipient revocation